Cross Channel (video game): Release

 The game was originally released for Microsoft Windows on September 26, 2003, and was ported to the PlayStation 2 with the subtitle To All People on March 18, 2004.
 A PlayStation Portable port of To All People version was released on February 25, 2010, and an Xbox 360 port with added content, with the subtitle In Memory of All People, was released on April 14, 2011.
 Another version, For All People was released on PlayStation 3 and PlayStation Vita on June 26, 2014, and Cross Channel: Final Complete was released for Microsoft Windows on September 26, 2014.
 A Microsoft Windows version of For All People was released in English on March 27, 2018 by MoeNovel.
+A Switch version, published by Regista, was released in Japan on August 20, 2020.

 Reception

 Famitsu gave the PlayStation 3 version of the game a review score of 30/40, whilst the PS Vita version was given a score of 28/40.